Corvallis Campus

 Math Assistance The Math Desk provides a supportive place where students can get help with all LBCC mathematics and applied mathematics courses.
 Friendly staff use a variety of strategies to address each student’s learning needs.
 At the drop-in Math Desk, staff answer computational questions, explain course technology and clarify thinking about math assignments.
 A remote drop-in option for just-in-time help without needing to come to campus is also available.

 Writing Assistance In a warm and welcoming environment, the Writing Center staff assists students with writing assignments from any class and at any stage of the writing process.
-Students can drop in to remote services, make a 30-minute appointment either remotely or in-person, or submit their work online through the Online Writing Lab (OWL) available through the Writing Center’s website.
+Students can drop in to the space downstairs in the library, make a 30-minute appointment either remotely or in-person, or submit their work online through the Online Writing Lab (OWL) available through the Writing Center’s website.
 Written responses are provided within 48-72 hours.
-English Language Learner specialists are also available.

 Computer Access Students may use drop in computers located in the open study areas for coursework.
 Wireless Internet access is provided throughout the facility.